EstimatedEst. Read Time: 25 minutes

 Play Button

-WHAT MAKES IT EFFECTIVE: This is the best exercise for creating overload in the lower chest.
-You’ll also be working the arms and shoulders at the same time.
+WHAT MAKES IT EFFECTIVE: This is the best resistance exercise for creating overload in the lower chest.
+You’ll also be working the arms and shoulder muscles at the same time.

 HIGH TO LOW CABLE CROSSOVER – LOWER CHEST ACROSS MIDLINE